Motivic integration on Berkovich spaces: Introduction

 A similar approach leads to the definitions of integrable motivic functions and motivic integrals.
 Real valued functions on $X^{\val}$ provide an already interesting example of motivic functions.
 For instance, every closed subscheme $Z \subset X$ determines a function $|\I_Z| \colon X^{\val} \to \R$ given by $x \mapsto |\I_Z|_x$.
 This function is integrable and so is any positive real power of it.
 If $\p \colon X_\p \to X$ is a log resolution of $(X,Z)$ and $\I_Z\.\O_{X_\p} = \O_{X_\p}(-b_i D_i)$, then for every $t > 0$ we have

-where, as before, $a_i = \ord_{D_i}(\Jac_\p)$.
+where, as before, $a_i = \val_{D_i}(\Jac_\p)$.
 Thinking of elements of $X^{\val}$ as valuations, the integral can be equivalently written in the form $\int_{X^{\val}} e^{-t \ord(Z)} d\m_X$, a notation that makes the connection to the usual motivic integration more evident.

-Showing that the measure and the integral are well defined requires a proof, but once this is done, properties like the change-of-variables formula follow immediately: if $h \colon Y \to X$ is a resolution of singularities and $h^{\val} \colon Y^{\val} \to X^{\val}$ is the induced function (a bijection, in this case), then for any integrable motivic function $f$ on $X^{\val}$ we have
+Showing that the measure and the integral are well defined requires a proof, but once this is done, properties like the change-of-variables formula follow immediately.
+The latter states that if $h \colon Y \to X$ is a resolution of singularities and $h^{\val} \colon Y^{\val} \to X^{\val}$ is the induced function (a bijection, in this case), then for any integrable motivic function $f$ on $X^{\val}$ we have

 via the natural push-forward $h_*\colon \MM_Y \to \MM_X$.